-I am a Senior Research Fellow at the leading UK policy research centre The Centre for Regional Economic and Social Research (CRESR) which sits within Sheffield Hallam University.
-I have worked as a researcher at the centre for the past eight years and during this time I've worked on a diverse range of research and evaluation projects in the fields of environmental sustainability, housing, housing modernisation, energy, immigration, welfare reform and the voluntary and community sector.
+I am a Professor of Energy Policy at the leading UK policy research centre The Centre for Regional Economic and Social Research (CRESR) which sits within Sheffield Hallam University.
+I have worked as a researcher at the centre for the past 13 years and during this time I've worked on a diverse range of research and evaluation projects in the fields of environmental sustainability, housing, housing modernisation, energy, immigration, welfare reform and the voluntary and community sector.
 I have a particular interest in the related areas of energy policy, energy infrastructure, environmentally sustainable housing and fuel poverty and I am the author of 11 peer reviewed journal publications on these topics.

 In recent years I have become immersed in the debate about how to drive up standards of energy performance in private rented housing.
 The private rented sector is the least energy efficient tenure in the UK and at the same time houses a larger proportion of our most vulnerable households than any other sector.
 The experiences of private rented sector tenants with regards to energy efficiency is under researched and we also know very little about why landlords' so seldom invest in improving the energy performance of their properties.
 Over the last four years I have set about researching the so-called private rented sector problem with the aim of better understanding both landlords and tenants perspectives on this stubborn policy problem.
 In early 2015 I undertook a visiting fellowship at the University of Otago in New Zealand where I conducted research into private landlords’ attitudes towards energy efficiency.
 New Zealand is home to the least energy efficient housing stock in the developed world, so provided the perfect case study.